dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - You can stop the first 2 mobs from running up before the dungeon starts by having everyone in the group standing completely still after the key is put in.
 The mobs' movement is triggered when the first member of the group moves their character.
 This can help the tank group mobs faster if you plan for a big pull right out the gate.
 - You can CC Deprayed Houndmasters (patrols) and dogs will also stop, making skipping these packs easier.
 - 2nd boss, Echelon, the Stone Shattering Leap (his jump) can be dodged if you wait for its animation to start then run away from it (Gotta be fast) - this trick is almost mandatory to learn as on high keys Tyr it can 1-shot you.
+Dash or Nightfae blink is more than enough to do this properly.
 - On the mini-boss before the last boss, you want to focus the ghosts on the pews, as these heal the mini-boss when he casts on them and they turn into the other mobs, save time and focus them.
 - On the final boss, Lord Chamberlain, you can double soak the beams after doors of shadows by moving slightly into the boss's hitbox.
 Fair warning, this hurts and needs SI+Bark
 - Also the statues will be thrown in the way they’re facing, so keep an eye on it as he channels up to throw them.